Overview

 • Also, if no demographic features are present or their quality is too poor, a common strategy is to offer them non-personalized recommendations.
 This means that they could be recommended simply the most popular items (cf. Popular section below) either globally or for their specific geographical region or language.

-• Another approach to handling new users or inactive users in recommender systems is to utilize popular retrieval recommendations.
+• A fallback approach in recommender systems for handling new or inactive users is to recommend popular items with broad appeal or high popularity among the user base, rather than personalized recommendations based on their preferences.
 Here are some key points about this strategy:

 • Threshold for Active vs. Inactive Users: Recommender systems often define a threshold that distinguishes between active and inactive users based on their level of engagement or activity.
 Typically, the system is trained to learn the preferences of active users, while inactive users are considered less reliable indicators of personal preferences.